-ation, -ization (-iz[e] + -ation); -isation (British spelling variation)

 Secularization is also defined by some as the process in which mystical, sacred, and otherworldly explanations, outlooks, beliefs, interests, and concerns are replaced by rational, critical evaluations and by pragmatic and utilitarian standards.

-2. Receiving conscious impressions; such as to hear, see, touch, taste, and smell: The auto accident left Mary's right hand without a sensation or any feeling.
+2. A perception of, or conscious impression, of something brought about by the senses, such as hearing, seeing, touching, tasting, and smelling: The auto accident left Mary's right hand without a sensation or any feeling.

 The cool breeze caused a strange sensation during the heat of the night.3.
 A condition of some lively public interest and excitement: The news about the about the football team winning the championship caused a sensation at the university.